 Once Disney came to town in the 1960s, it became obvious that these little roads were not going to do.
 Interstate Highway 4, which the locals call a parking lot because of traffic congestion, connects Daytona Beach to Tampa Bay.
 This runs through the heart of Orlando and offers quick access to Orlando International Airport.

-Interstate Highway 10 comes in from the West and goes through Tallahassee, which is the state capital, and it ends in downtown Jacksonville.
+Comes in from the West and goes through Tallahassee, which is the state capital, and it ends in downtown Jacksonville.

 While much of the Florida coastline is built-up and crowded, there are thousands of acres in the interior that are still serviced by some of the original two-lane roads.
 It is mostly farmland with a host of orange groves and cattle farms.